epiverse-trace/ColOpenData/README.md

-This example shows how to retrieve census data at a department level in Colombia including the administrative divisions and spatial data, to later use it to visualize Dengue cases in a specific region.
+This example shows how to retrieve census data at a department level in Colombia including the administrative divisions and spatial data, to later use it to visualize Dengue cases during 2018.
 We will first load the needed packages.

 ``` r
 library(ColOpenData)